-- 1.01 This section is reissued to revise the procedure for handling spare cord conductors as explained in 4.03.
-The use of the KS-19147, List 1 cord tip insulator is included. - 1.02 This section includes information pertaining to fastening of station sets, terminating wire and cord conductors at station sets, and checking the installation by means of a service check before leaving customer's premises.
-Types of station sets covered in this section are as follows: - Subscriber sets and desk-type hand telephone sets. - · Hangup-type hand telephone sets. - Wall-type telephone sets. - · Combined-type telephone sets. - 1.03 Information pertaining to the installation of multibutton sets will be found in C Sections covering minor and major systems.
+1.01 This section includes information pertaining to fastening of station sets, terminating wire and cord conductors at station sets, and checking the installation by means of a service check before leaving customer's premises.
+Types of station sets covered in this section are as follows:

+- Subscriber sets and desk-type hand telephone sets.

+- Hang-up type hand telephone sets.

+- Wall-type telephone sets.

+- Combined-type telephone sets.

+- 1.02 Information pertaining to the installation of multibutton sets will be found in C Sections covering minor and major systems.